Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-\paragraph{Markets.} We consider a pool of 22 borrowing campaigns and assume that a market can have a maximum of ten borrowers.
-Campaigns' fixed effects take values of fixed effects estimated in the experiment and the conditional distribution of features $G$ follows the distribution in \emph{Kiva data}.\footnote{Kiva's existing policy is based on when the borrower posted the campaign.
+We consider a pool of 22 borrowing campaigns.
+The distribution of style features conditioned on considered type features and overall profile attractiveness is based on Kiva data.\footnote{At the time our data was collected, Kiva's policy was based on when the borrower posted the campaign.
 Thus, assuming that arrival time is independent of characteristics, a lender sees each borrower in the pool with equal probability.
-In reality, this is an approximation, because campaigns that reach their funding outcomes are removed from the platform.
-Thus, the less attractive campaigns stay longer on the platform, so lenders have a higher chance of observing them.} Fixed effects in \emph{Kiva data} are estimated as predicted \emph{cash per day} net of the impact of \emph{male, smile} and \emph{body-shot}.
-To construct borrowers' profiles, we treat a fixed effect as a random variable $\tilde{\eta}$ drawn from $\mathcal{N}$ a set of fixed effects estimated in the experiment; $\hat{\eta}$ is its realization.
-Second,
+In reality, this is an approximation because campaigns that reach their funding outcomes are removed from the platform.
+Thus, the less attractive campaigns stay longer on the platform, so lenders have a higher chance of observing them.
+As a consequence, the distribution of type and style features that we observe in Kiva data might differ from the distribution of the pool of borrowers that arrive to Kiva.} First, campaigns' fixed effects take values of fixed effects estimated in the recruited experiments.
+We assign these values randomly.
+Second, we train a GBM model of cash per day, and predict the outcome net of the type and style features of interest.
+We compute the distribution of types in Kiva data across deciles of predicted cash per day, and match the deciles of the fixed effect to the decile of the predicted cash per day:

-where $K$ stands for distribution in \emph{Kiva data}, $D(\cdot)$ is the decile of the fixed effect and $\eta_{k}$ is the fixed effect from \emph{Kiva data}. $\mathbf{E}_{K}\left[male | D(\eta_{k})\right]$ is the share of \emph{male} profiles in \emph{Kiva data} per decile; thus, the share of \emph{male} borrowers with the fixed effect in the first decile of fixed effects estimated from the recruited experiment equals the share of \emph{male} borrowers in the lowest decile of \emph{Kiva data} fixed effects.
-Finally, \emph{style} features are also distributed following the conditional distribution in \emph{Kiva data}:
+where $K$ stands for distribution in Kiva data, $D(\cdot)$ is the decile of the fixed effect and $\eta_{k}$ is the fixed effect from Kiva data. $\mathbf{E}_{K}\left[type | D(\eta_{k})\right]$ is the conditional distribution of type profiles in Kiva data; thus, for example, the share of male borrowers with the fixed effect in the first decile of fixed effects estimated from the recruited experiment equals the share of male borrowers in the lowest decile of Kiva data fixed effects.
+This way, we get the distribution of types across residual profile attractiveness.
+Next, we compute the distribution of style in Kiva data across the types and the deciles of predicted cash per day, and match on both the deciles and the types.

-Thus, we allow the smiling rates to differ across \emph{male} and fixed effects.
-Analogously \emph{body-shots} are distributed such that:
+Thus, we allow the distribution of the style to differ across fixed effects and type.

+The number of borrowers in a market will depend on the policy, but in all cases, it will be a subset of the pool of borrowers.